 If you have tried other methods but you truly have a difficult mutt on your hands then the only solution left would be to lock them in a high quality crate while you’re gone, not for too long obviously.

-As for what type of crate you get, we definitely recommend using a heavy duty kennel that your dog can’t break.
+As for what type of crate you get, we definitely recommend using a something so strong that your dog can’t break out.
 It would defeat the whole purpose of crating them if they were able to easily break out of a cheaper plastic crate.
 You can view some strong and heavy duty kennels here.